 Description

-HISTORY: The Carringtons were a prominent local manufacturing family, owners of a hat works on Adswood Lane, Stockport (partially demolished).
-One of Samuel Ratcliffe Carrington's sons died in New York in 1879, but was subsequently buried in Stockport Cemetery.
+The Carrringtons were a prominent local manufacturing family, owners of a hat works on Adswood Lane, Stockport (now partially demolished).
+One of Samuel Ratcliffe Carrington's sons died in New York in 1879 and is buried in Stockport Cemetery.

-REASONS FOR DESIGNATION DECISION The Carrington Memorial, Stockport Borough Cemetery, is designated at Grade II for the following principal reasons * It is an unusual late C19 chest tomb in a bold neo-Romanesque style * Its bespoke design combines high-quality craftsmanship with striking and devout inscriptions to the frieze in elegant raised lettering
+The memorial is designated at Grade II for being an unusual late 19th-century chest tomb in a bold neo-Romanesque style, and for its bespoke design combining high-quality craftsmanship with striking and devout inscriptions displayed in elegant raised lettering.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.